nataliaolas/item_rental_backend/README.md

-# wypozyczalnia przedmiotów
+# Item rental
 ## General Info
-Wypożyczalnia is application for renting various types of items.
+Item rental is application for renting various types of items.
 In this application  we can:
 * register account
 * login